paumayell/pangenomics-workshop/_extras/guide.md

 FIXME: `tree` command of the `dc_workshop`❓ folder. 💢

+## Slides
+Here you can find a set of [slides](https://docs.google.com/presentation/d/1MYsxgJ8rOu4cmGQw4S9EXcRtvd8CNNlEtgzbeuBiJgE/edit#slide=id.p) with the figures of the lesson.
 ## Installation

 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
 See the